 To appease this social division, Louis XVI proposed reforms to end the worst excesses of privilege and also to impose a more progressive taxation system.
 However, his reforms were blocked by the nobility and clergymen who vetoed proposals to increase taxes on the rich.
 Looking for a scapegoat, the French press blamed ‘Madame Veto’.
 It is uncertain whether Marie Antoinette actually vetoed the proposals, she may well have supported her husband and tended not to take much part in political affairs.
 If she did veto the proposals, she was one of many aristocratic people to defend their privilege.

-However, the foreign born Marie made her an easy target.
+However, the foreign-born Marie made her an easy target.
 It didn’t help that her marriage was increasingly unworkable.
 Spending little time with her husband, but in revelry, gossip began to spread that she was having affairs with court nobles.
 Amongst many names, she was referred to as the “Austrian Whore” This is likely to be unfair.
-Although she had a decadent lifestyle, she was not promiscuous; it is considered she only really had one lover – Swedish military attaché Count Axel Fersen, and this was probably with the tacit approval of Louis XVI.
+Although she had a decadent lifestyle, she was not promiscuous; it is widely considered that she only really had one lover – the Swedish military attaché Count Axel Fersen, and this was probably with the tacit approval of Louis XVI.
 Louis was reluctant for many years to sleep with his wife, causing great concern over the lack of an heir to the throne.

 Children and heirs

 In 1778, Marie finally became pregnant after her marriage was finally consummated.
 She had a baby daughter after a difficult birth.
 Three years later, in 1781, she gave birth to Louis Joseph Xavier François, who bore the title Dauphin of France.
 It was a moment of great relief for both the King and Queen.